Coraline: 2018 opera

 Another theatrical adaptation, a stage opera by Mark-Anthony Turnage based on the novella, made its world premiere at the Barbican Centre in London on 27 March 2018.

-2025 musical
+Cancelled 2025 musical

 On 22 May 2024, it was announced that a new musical adaptation, with music and lyrics by Louis Barabbas and book by Zinnie Harris, would premiere at the Leeds Playhouse on 11 April 2025, before embarking on a tour to the HOME (Manchester), the Birmingham Repertory Theatre, and the Royal Lyceum Theatre in Edinburgh.
 On 29 January 2025, the new adaptation was cancelled, with ongoing allegations against Neil Gaiman being cited as the reason.

 It was set to be directed by James Brining, set and costume designed by Colin Richmond, puppet design and direction by Rachael Canning and choreographed by EJ Boyle.

 Video games

 A 2009 video game adaptation, based on the film, was published and developed by D3 Publisher of America.
 The game was released on 27 January 2009 for the PlayStation 2, Nintendo DS and Wii platforms and contains features such as playing as Coraline, interacting with other characters, and playing minigames.
 The game received mostly negative reviews, and little success.